Singhprajjawal/Netflixdata_analysis/README.md

 # Netflixdata_analysis
-Analysis of Netflix Dataset using pandas.
+Analysis of Netflix Dataset using pandas and power bi.